aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-new-vpc.md

 The ECS cluster uses a host networking model for tasks that it launches and therefore creates a 1:1 mapping between a running task and a running ECS host.
 The ECS hosts are launched by an Autoscaling Group and have their low-level networking parameters configured to support GWLB integration – they are added to the cluster as part of the bootstrap process.
 The ECS Service creates 3 Tasks, and each task launches a Suricata container and a Rulesfetcher container on each host.
 The hosts pass networking traffic to the Suricata container using a Queue configuration as outlined later in this BLOG.
 The RulesFetcher container is responsible for pulling rule files updates from S3 that are placed there by the pipeline and from external sources via direct internet connection.
 External rules are checked every 60 seconds by the RulesFetcher container, rule file updates that are placed in S3 are checked and aupdated approximately every 10-20 seconds.

+### MaxMind GeoIP

+To make use of the MaxMind GeoIP2 database, you must first [register](https://www.maxmind.com/en/geolite2/signup?lang=en) with MaxMind.
+Once registered, you can populate your registration key <span style=color:Aquamarine>"MaxMindApiKey": *"%keyhere%"*</span> within the <span style=color:Aquamarine>cluster-template-configuration.json</span> file.
+The solution will automatically download and enable your database, ready for use with your Suricata GeoIP rules.

+#### Amazon Elastic File System

+Both the Suricata and RulesFetcher containers use a [BindMount](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html) in their task definitions.
+The 'SuricataLogs' volume is attached to each container and mounted at '/var/log/suricata/'.
+Each ECS host, mounts a shared EFS volume at bootstrap and this is linked to the '/var/log/' directory.
+Logs are therefore saved in EFS.

+#### Simple Systems Manager Parameters

+Various parameters are used by the solution, these are listed below:

+1. '/ipsautomation-pipelinestack-suricata-cluster/suricata/cloudwatchconfig'

+    >This parameter is used to hold the CloudWatch Agent configuration that is used by the ECS hosts as they boot

+2. '/ipsautomation-pipelinestack-suricata-cluster/suricata/rulesets'

+    >This parameter is read by the RulesFetcher container periodically.
+Modifications to this parameter will cause a ruleset download or potentially a removal to take place.

+3. '/ipsautomation-pipelinestack/codebuild/container/rulesFetcher/md5sum'

+    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository

+4. '/ipsautomation-pipelinestack/codebuild/container/rulesFetcher/uri'

+    >This parameter is used by CodeBuild to locate the ECR repository and image for the RulesFetcher container

+5. '/ipsautomation-pipelinestack/codebuild/container/suricata/md5sum'

+    >This parameter is used by CodeBuild to determine whether the computed Dockerfile MD5 checksum differs from the Dockerfile in the code repository

+6. '/ipsautomation-pipelinestack/codebuild/container/suricata/uri'

+    >This parameter is used by CodeBuild to locate the ECR repository and image for the Suricata container
 #### Amazon S3

 Two S3 buckets are created as part of the overall solution.
 The first is created as part of the pipeline setup, and this is used to hold the pipeline artefacts, GitHub clone and subsequent pipeline runs that are read by the RulesFetcher.